sfmanuel/documentation/Flow script API.md

         return self._channel.receive()

     def getVaultToken(self):
+        """
+        Read the vault_token which was passed to the execution by the user or parent execution
+        """
         self._send({
             'cmd': 'get_vault_token'
         })
         return self._channel.receive()

     def setOutput(self, key, value, append=False):
+        """
+        Set one key of the output dict
+        Parameters:
+        - key           the key to set
+        - value         the value to store at <key>
+        - append        if the value should replace an existing value or be appended
+        """
         self._send({
             'cmd': 'set_output',
             'key': key,